• English

 Four new regional projects are labelled by the Union for the Mediterranean

-Energy & Climate Action Social & Civil Affairs Water & Environment
+Energy & Climate Action Social & Civil Affairs Water Environment & Blue Economy

 Barcelona, 8 April, 2014.
 The Senior Officials of the 43 UfM member countries approved the adoption of four important new projects during the Senior Officials Meeting that took place in Barcelona last 7-8 April: